 Our Numeracy program encourages students to experience success in all areas of Mathematics, it is acknowledged that a sound understanding of number patterns and counting must be achieved in the early years so as to build more complex understandings progressively.
 We aim for all our students to experience success in their mathematical learning, to have fun but at the same time to be able to apply their learning to practical day to day experiences.

 St John’s is extremely well equipped in the area of IT and students have regular access to many varied and current resources.
 Information Technology is incorporated into the curriculum at all levels and our software and devices are regularly updated to ensure students are presented with the best possible learning opportunities.
-Students are taught practical and responsible use of technologies.
+Students are taught practical and responsible use of technologies which is reinforced through the Inform & Empower Program our students participate in each term.

 St John’s students enjoy regular P.E. classes and throughout the year compete in inter-school sports competitions.
 Students participate in an interschool Cross Country Event and also a Winter Sports Program.
 Our students participate in swimming lessons and enjoy a school Swimming Sports Day, students who qualify may also participate at the interschool, regional and state level for swimming.